 The Donations Feature is a feature in the Revolut app which allows charities to list themselves to receive donations from you.

 These terms and conditions (the “Donations Terms”) govern the relationship between you and us Revolut Technologies Singapore Pte.
-Ltd. They apply when you use the Donations Feature on the Revolut app.
+Ltd ("us" or "our").
+They apply when you use the Donations Feature on the Revolut app.